 One of the gals that I worked with at the power plant had an uncle that lived out in Cutten who had a rental.
 Her husband drove by the trailer one day and mentioned it, suggesting I might want to take a look at the place.
 I drove out there and thought it would be perfect for me.

 The address was 2611 Beechwood Drive (they've changed the number since then.
 Some 9-1-1 conformance thing), out in the Ridgewood Heights area of Cutten.
 It was a very small...what would you call it...cottage (a friend labeled it Fred's Shed)?
 But it was CHEAP.
 I believe rent was something like $125 or $150 a month.

 It was on the same property as the owner's house and there was plenty of room.
 I even started my first garden there, with the owner's permission.
 He had a rather large garden of his own.

 I enjoyed my stay there.
 Real nice neighborhood and I felt like I'd be going on vacation driving back from town on Walnut Drive with all the trees and such.
-Quiet and friendly and, back then, we even had our own neighborhood store: Ridgewood Heights Market on Avalon Drive.
-They even sold gas there at one time.
+Quiet and friendly and we even had our own neighborhood store: Ridgewood Heights Market on Avalon Drive.
+They even sold gas there back then.

 But the house did have some drawbacks.
 In the wintertime it was damp and cold, with only a small electric heater.
 It helped a lot when I bought a dehumidifier and took some of the moisture out of the house.
 Still, in the wintertime, the sun never hit the house because of the private tree lot to the south.
 I'd come home at 3pm and there's still be frost on the roof.